Many of our dams have great visitor facilities such as picnic areas, walk trails, look outs and birdlife and are a great spot for a day out.

 - Never attempt to operate taps, valves or controls.

 - Do not deface safety and security signage.

 - Keep emergency and operational access gates and roadways clear.

-All Perth’s Metropolitan Dams are proclaimed Public Drinking Water Source Areas and are protected under the Metropolitan Water Supply Sewerage and Drainage Act 1909.
-To ensure our drinking water supplies are protected, access is not permitted on the reservoirs or in the 2 km Reservoir Protection Zone enforced around the water body and the streams flowing into it.
-Failure to comply may result in prosecutions.
+All Perth’s metropolitan and regional dams are proclaimed Public Drinking Water Source Areas and are protected under the Metropolitan Water Supply Sewerage and Drainage Act 1909, the Country Areas Water Supply Act 1947 and the Water Services Act 2012.
+Access is not permitted on the reservoirs or in the streams flowing into it.
+Failure to comply may result in prosecution.

-Please report unmarked safety hazards or suspicious behaviour to 13 13 75.
+Please report unmarked safety hazards, suspicious behaviour or pollution to 13 13 75.